“Winter” double bass rosin delivers long-lasting punchy articulation and clean sound when you need it the most.

 Winter playing temp is 76°F (25°C) or above.

-You are a true beginner, as you may not yet have the bow control and experience to make the most of this rosin.
+Winter is best suited for intermediate or advanced/professional level players who will have the bow control and experience to make the most of this rosin.

 You are a powder-style player.